Latent Conjunctive Bayesian Network: Unify Attribute Hierarchy and Bayesian Network for Cognitive Diagnosis: Discussion

-\spacingset{1.45} This Supplementary Material is organized as follows.
+This Supplementary Material is organized as follows.
 Section \ref{sec:add_id} provides additional identifiability results including conditions for strict and generic identifiability under general LCBN-based CDMs.
 Section \ref{sec:proofs} gives proofs for all Theorems in the main paper and Section \ref{sec:add_id}.
 Section \ref{sec:gdina update} provides the closed form update for the GDINA item parameters in Algorithm 2 in the main paper.
-Section \ref{sec:ad sim} provides additional simulation results under a misspecified model.
-Section \ref{sec:em} sketches a procedure of how to modify the first step of our proposed method to additionally estimate $K$ and the $Q$-matrix.
+Section \ref{sec:ad sim} provides many additional simulation results, including: \darkblue{simulation details, a comparison of EBIC and cross validation for choosing $\lambda$, additional simulations under a misspecified model, additional simulations under an unknown $\QQ$-matrix, and sensitivity analysis for choosing the tuning parameter $\lambda$ in the log penalty.}